tess-hartis/tess-hartis.github.io/_posts/2022-03-07-Value-Types-and-Reference-Types-in-C-Sharp.md

     is passed in, the value is first boxed and stored on the heap.
 In this case, the value type is being treated like a reference type.

-Value types can be accessed like reference types by using the keyword `ref.` Instead of the value being copied to a new instance, as in the first example, the code using the value receives a reference “address” to the data, whether it is on the heap or on the stack.
+Value types can be accessed like reference types by using the keyword `ref`.
+Instead of the value being copied to a new instance, as in the first example, the code using the value receives a reference “address” to the data, whether it is on the heap or on the stack.